Solar Hot Tub Heaters

 - As mentioned before, hot tub solar heaters don't work at night, or when it's raining or heavily overcast.
 They drop way off in effectiveness during the winter months, unless you are in the very deep southern U.S..

-Hot tub solar heaters work very well in all parts of the U.S. - anywhere that has at least 6 hours of unobstructed sun.
+Hot tub solar heaters work well in parts of the U.S. that have at least 6 hours of unobstructed sun.
 For many hot tubs, solar heat is used as a supplemental heater to keep the spa hot during the day, and at night or during rainy periods, the other spa heater takes over.